nikhilreddy56/terraform-jenkins-infra/README.md

 - 🔧 Infrastructure setup for Jenkins (on AWS EC2)
 - ⚙️ Jenkins configuration to:
-  - Pull Terraform code from an external Git repository -** Link to be added soon**
+  - Pull Terraform code from an external Git repository -
   - Provision Cloud infrastructure (VPC, other Networking components, Hosted Zone for DNS, Certificate using AWS Certificate Manager, EC2, RDS, Load Balancer)
   - Deploy a Python-based REST API application